miku/microblob/README.md

 # microblob

 microblob is a simplistic key-value store, that serves documents from a file over HTTP.
-It is implemented in 728 lines of code and does not contain many features.
+It is implemented in a few hundred lines of code and does not contain many features.

 [![DOI](https://zenodo.org/badge/82800367.svg)](https://zenodo.org/badge/latestdoi/82800367) [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)